 - Human-Robot Interaction and Sociability: Robots today are mostly dangerous to be near and antisocial.
 Robots of the future need to be able to interact with people safely, effectively and legally.

-- Impact on Business and Society: Social robots work with people.
+- Impact on individuals, Government, Business and Society: Social robots work with people.
 They will be able to touch and influence people and have the opportunity to not only help but also harm.
 Social robots raise new and challenging legal and ethical questions.

 Robots today are everywhere.
 You can find them assisting doctors in the operating theatre, plugging oil leaks on the bottom of the ocean, and playing soccer at International competitions around the world.
 Increasingly robots are being developed to interact with ordinary people in wider society not just scientists in research labs or carefully contrained environments.
 As a result important questions about their design, capabilities and legal status are being raised.
 Robots are entering our homes, our workplaces and our dreams.